 Find easy-to-win keywords

 WriterZen follows a proven approach to finding easy-to-win keywords no matter your business level.
-Whether you are a newbie blogger, an intermediate when it comes to SEO or an advanced content marketer, WriterZen provides particular tools to find keywords for your business.
+Whether you are a newbie blogger, an intermediate in SEO, or an advanced content marketer, WriterZen provides particular tools to find keywords for your business.

 - Golden Score – The improved version of the Keyword Golden Ratio.
 Allows you to find keywords based on content scarcity on Google.
 According to Google, 15% of all keywords are never heard of.
 You can tap into those by checking Golden Score.

-- Allintitle score – WriterZen is one of the best Allintitle tools to calculate allintitle scores of bulk keywords.
+- Allintitle score – WriterZen is one of the best Allintitle tools for calculating allintitle scores of bulk keywords.

 - Clustering – Another small but hugely impactful feature in WriterZen is the ability to find keyword similarities in Google’s eye.
-Keyword Clustering in WriterZen allows you to find related keywords to use on a single page.
+Keyword Clustering in WriterZen lets you find related keywords on a single page.

-WriterZen and only a handful of services are capable of doing all the above functions.
+WriterZen and only a handful of services can do all the above functions.

 Wildcard keyword research